 To add insult to injury, we often get caught in a hamster wheel of positive and/or negative reinforcements from our “control” efforts.
 The basic hamster wheel looks like this: we try to control ourselves in some way; we fail; we double our efforts; our failure doubles.
+An example: we want to stop binge eating, so we restrict what we eat.
+But we inevitably “cheat”, so we punish ourselves by restricting ourselves more, until we binge even harder next time.
 Sounds miserable yes?
 It makes total sense that we’d give up!
-Yet some time later, we begin the exact same way! <insert forehead slap here>
+Yet some time later, after a break, we usually begin the exact same way! <insert forehead slap here>

 Then there are what I call the “temporary win” hamster wheels:

 Variation 1 is when we experience a temporary win, such as some amount of feeling the way we want to feel, actual weight loss, etc., and we think “wow, this is working! more more more!” and we double our efforts.
-This often leads to failure instead of more success.
+This often leads to failure instead of more success (as described above).
 We’re puzzled as to why this is the case.
 We might try even harder, failing harder, or we might go back to square one, repeating the process.

 Variation 2 is when we experience that same temporary win, and we think “yeah, I got this.
 I’m good now!” and we “let up” some of the control.
 This often also leads to failure.
 We recognize that clearly, it’s because we loosened up.
 Some time passes, and we get back on the program.
 Again, rinse and repeat.
 Or for fun, try Variation 1 every now and then!